fabrary/cards/README.md

 - [Enums](#enums)
 - [Working with this project](#working-with-this-project)

+# 7.0 breaking changes

+- `card.rarity` has been deprecated in favor of `card.rarities` and will be removed in a future release

 # 6.0 breaking changes

 - Eliminated card types (like ActionCard) because the 1:1 type:subtype mapping doesn't follow anymore (see Nitro Mechanoid)